IMAGE CAPTURE

 PRINTING

-Using the highest quality pigment printing technology and fine art fiber-based paper by Hahnemuhle, Gaillard can print up to 63.5 inches on the short dimension, and as long as needed.
-In the case of clients requesting larger works, there are two strategies, one involving printing using Griffin Editions' Digital Chromogenic Printer which can reach up to 71 inches on the short dimension, or, for even larger pieces, he can make prints with discrete seams to achieve nearly any size up to the maximum dimensions the mounting substrate allows.
+Using the highest quality pigment printing technology and fine art fiber-based paper by Hahnemuhle, I can print up to 63.5 inches on the short dimension, and as long as needed.
+In the case of clients requesting larger works, there are two strategies, one involving printing using Griffin Editions' Digital Chromogenic Printer which can reach up to 71 inches on the short dimension, or, for even larger pieces, I can make prints with discrete seams to achieve nearly any size up to the maximum dimensions the mounting substrate allows.

-For sizes larger than 63.5 inches on the short dimension, Gaillard has now begun to work with Colorcenter NYC using cutting edge UV-Printing technology.
+For sizes larger than 63.5 inches on the short dimension, I have now begun to work with Colorcenter NYC using cutting edge UV-Printing technology.
 This new process still uses inkjet, but the ink is composed of pigment suspended in a photopolymer that cures at specific UV wavelengths (typically 395nm, as in our case).
 The ink jets in the same manner as any other inkjet process, as with water-based, or solvent-based inks, but because of the near-instant curing with UV light it can be applied to almost any surface.
 Also since it is cured by UV light it has a natural UV resistance, so it doesn’t require any special treatment for protection from light, and, depending on the makeup of the inks they can be exceptionally resistant to scratching or very flexible.

 MOUNTING AND FRAMING